aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ics-to-ps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert ICS (iCalendar) to PS (PostScript) format for various reasons.
+ICS is a file format used to store calendar information, while PS is a page description language used to create documents for printing.
+Converting ICS to PS allows developers to create documents that can be printed and distributed.

-For a Python developer, who is trying to add a ICS to PS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word PS format.
+<h2>How Aspose.Total Helps for ICS to PS Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which are specifically designed to help with ICS to PS conversion.
+The process is a two-step process, firstly loading the Email and rendering it into HTML via Aspose.Email for Python via .NET, and secondly loading the converted HTML using Aspose.Words for Python via .NET and saving it into the respective Word PS format.
+Aspose.Total for Python via .NET makes the conversion process easy and efficient, allowing developers to quickly and easily convert ICS to PS.

 {{% /blocks/products/pf/feature-page-summary %}}